Enteroaggregative Escherichia coli: Diagnosis

 Diagnosis of infectious diarrhea and identification of antimicrobial resistance is performed using a stool culture with subsequent antibiotic sensitivity testing.
 It requires a minimum of 2 days and maximum of several weeks to culture gastrointestinal pathogens.
 The sensitivity (true positive) and specificity (true negative) rates for stool culture vary by pathogen, although a number of human pathogens can not be cultured.
 For culture-positive samples, antimicrobial resistance testing takes an additional 12–24 hours to perform.

 Current point of care molecular diagnostic tests can identify EAEC and antimicrobial resistance in the identified strains much faster than culture and sensitivity testing.
 Microarray-based platforms can identify EAEC and AMR genes in two hours or less with high sensitivity and specificity, but the size of the test panel (i.e., total pathogens and AMR genes) is limited.
 Newer metagenomics-based infectious disease diagnostic platforms are currently being developed to overcome the various limitations of culture and all currently available molecular diagnostic technologies.

 Treatment

-Antibiotics is a type of medicine that is used to destroy or inhibit the growth of microorganisms.
-Studies have suggested that fluoroquinolone, especially ciprofloxacin, may be the most effective antibiotic when treating Enteroaggregative E.coli (EAEC) infections, patients treated with ciprofloxacin had significant reductions in duration of diarrhea.
-Unfortunately resistance toward ciprofloxacin in Enteroaggregative E.coli (EAEC) strains has been reported in several studies.
+Antibiotics are a type of medicine that is used to destroy or inhibit the growth of microorganisms.
+Antibiotics are not recommended in mild cases, but doctors may prescribe them in moderate to severe illness.

+Studies have suggested that azithromycin or ciprofloxacin, may be the most effective antibiotics when treating Enteroaggregative E.coli (EAEC) infections.
+If either antibiotic isn't effective after 24 hours, a 3-day course of rifaximin is recommended.
+Unfortunately, resistance toward ciprofloxacin in Enteroaggregative E.coli (EAEC) strains has been reported in several studies.

-For most people treatments include, rest and the intake of fluids.
-For patients with profuse diarrhea or vomit should be rehydrated by drinking much water or by drinking rehydration solutions such as Rehydralyte or Pedialyte.
+For most people treatments include rest and the intake of fluids.
+Patients with profuse diarrhea or vomit should be rehydrated by drinking much water or by drinking rehydration solutions such as Rehydralyte or Pedialyte.